Surfaces of general type with q=2 are rigidified: Abstract

 \section{Abstract}

-Let $S$ be a minimal projective surface of general type with irregularity $q=2$.
-We show that, if $S$ has a nontrivial holomorphic automorphism acting trivially on the rational cohomology ring, then it is a surface isogenous to a product.
-As a consequence we infer that every surface of general type with $q=2$ is rigidified, that is, such surfaces have no nontrivial holomorphic automorphism isotopic to the identity as a diffeomorphism.
+Let $S$ be a minimal smooth projective surface of general type with irregularity $q=2$.
+We show that, if $S$ has a nontrivial holomorphic automorphism acting trivially on the cohomology with rational coefficients, then it is a surface isogenous to a product.
+As a consequence of this geometric characterization, one infers that no nontrivial automorphism of surfaces of general type with $q=2$ (which are not necessarily minimal) can be homotopic to the identity.
+In particular, such surfaces are rigidified in the sense of Fabrizio Catanese.